wtechgo/vidhop-docker/readme.md

 ## Configure .bashrc Linux

 VidHop functions for a better terminal experience are in project file `.bashrc`.
-You can copy the content intro `~/.bashrc` or copy the file over `~/.bashrc`.
+You can copy the content into `~/.bashrc` or copy the file over `~/.bashrc`.

 ## Commands